Exhumation and reburial of Richard III of England: Burial site

-The cartographer and antiquarian John Speed wrote in his Historie of Great Britaine (1611) that local tradition held that Richard's body had been "borne out of the City, and contemptuously bestowed under the end of Bow-Bridge, which giveth passage over a branch of Soare upon the west side of the town."
+Despite the pillar marking the grave, the cartographer and antiquarian John Speed fabricated a story in his Historie of Great Britaine (1611) that local tradition held that Richard's body had been "borne out of the City, and contemptuously bestowed under the end of Bow-Bridge, which giveth passage over a branch of Soare upon the west side of the town."
 His account was widely accepted by later authors.
 In 1856 a memorial plaque to Richard III was erected next to Bow Bridge by a local builder, stating, "Near this spot lie the remains of Richard III the last of the Plantagenets 1485".
 The discovery of a skeleton in 1862 in the river sediments near the bridge led to claims that Richard's bones had been found, but closer examination showed they were probably those of a man in his early 20s and not Richard's.

-The origin of Speed's claim is unclear; it was not attributed to any source, nor did it have any antecedents in other written accounts.
-The writer Audrey Strange suggests that the account may be a confused retelling of desecration of the remains of John Wycliffe in nearby Lutterworth in 1428, when a mob disinterred him, burned his bones and threw them into the River Swift.
-The independent British historian John Ashdown-Hill proposes that Speed made a mistake over the location of Richard's grave and invented the story to account for its absence.
-If Speed had been to Herrick's property he would surely have seen the commemorative pillar and gardens, but instead he reported that the site was "overgrown with nettles and weeds" and there was no trace of Richard's grave.
-The map of Leicester drawn by Speed incorrectly shows Greyfriars where the former Blackfriars was, suggesting that he had looked for the grave in the wrong place.
+Speed's misrepresentation of the truth was not attributed to any source, nor did it have any antecedents in other written accounts.
+The writer Audrey Strange forgives Speed's ignorance by suggesting that his account could merely be a confused retelling of desecration of the remains of John Wycliffe in nearby Lutterworth in 1428, when a mob disinterred him, burned his bones and threw them into the River Swift.
+The independent British historian John Ashdown-Hill proposes that Speed fabricated the story, and had never been to Herrick's property, where he would surely have seen the commemorative pillar and gardens, but instead Speed reported that the site was "overgrown with nettles and weeds" and there was no trace of Richard's grave.
+The map of Leicester drawn by Speed incorrectly shows Greyfriars where the former Blackfriars was, suggesting that he had looked for the grave in the wrong place and created the story of the skeleton having been thrown in the river.